 Finally, she said, “Teacher, when a baby’s born, does that mean it gets a cake with NO CANDLES ON IT?”

-This morning Gena entered the classroom pointing to her neck.
-She plopped down in her seat and promptly began coughing, repeatedly.
+This morning, Gena dragged herself into the classroom pointing to her neck.
+Slowly, she sank into her seat and promptly began coughing, repeatedly.

 “Are you okay, sweetie?”
 I asked.